urbanware-org/vu-piconloader/how-to/piconloader_en.md

 The archive file can be transferred to the receiver using the free and open-source *PSCP* tool (`pscp.exe`) which can be downloaded [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

-Let's assume the archive `piconloader-1.0.3.tar` is located inside `C:\vu` on the local hard disk and the receiver has the IP address `192.168.1.1`.
+Let's assume the archive `piconloader-1.0.3.tar` is located inside `C:\VuDuo2` on the local hard disk and the receiver has the IP address `192.168.1.1`.
 The corresponding command would look like this:

 ```
-pscp.exe -scp C:\vu\piconloader-1.0.3.tar root@192.168.1.1:/media/hdd/
+pscp.exe -scp C:\VuDuo2\piconloader-1.0.3.tar root@192.168.1.1:/media/hdd/
 ```

 When using paths containing spaces, the path must be enclosed with double quotes (`"`), for example: